 IRRBB is driven by a number of factors: repricing mismatches between assets and liabilities, client behavioralization, optionality within client products booked within the banking book, and interest rate floors and options on assets and liabilities held by the Group.
 Annually, the Board of Directors determines the Group's interest rate risk appetite.
 This framework is translated into a limit framework used for risk management purposes.
-ALCO is responsible for monitoring and managing the Group's IRRBB exposure.
+The ALCO is responsible for monitoring and managing the Group's IRRBB exposure.

 Group Treasury provides the first line of defense for IRRBB.
 This involves day-to-day management of the actual risk against the limit framework.
-Market & Liquidity Risk provides the second line of defense and maintains the risk management systems used for calculating the IRRBB measure.
+Market & Liquidity Risk provides the second line of defense and maintains the risk management systems used for calculating the economic value-based IRRBB measures.
 In addition, Market & Liquidity Risk maintains the limit framework and monitors adherence to the limits.
 On a monthly basis, the ALCO reviews IRRBB utilization against a series of risk measures.
 These cover prescribed regulatory metrics, the risk appetite as determined by the Board of Directors and other risk measures that are considered appropriate.
-The ALCO reviews IRRBB-related issues and monitors the level of both Economic Value and Earnings at Risk utilization.
+The ALCO reviews IRRBB-related issues and monitors the levels of Economic Value, Earnings-at-Risk and Credit Spread Risk utilization.

 The Group regularly reviews its IRRBB framework in order to make sure that it continues to have the capacity to capture banking book risks.
 Such reviews encompass new regulatory requirements and are aligned, where possible, with industry best practice.
-This framework seeks to identify scenarios that are generated by the following stressed situations: a parallel shift in interest rates, a non-parallel shift in interest rates, contractual floors on customer products and liabilities issued by the Group, and customer behavior.
+This framework seeks to identify scenarios that are generated by the following stressed situations: a short rate shock, a parallel shift in interest rates, a non-parallel shift in interest rates, contractual floors on customer products and debt issued by the Group, as well as customer behavior.
 The latter is an important component and encompasses the ongoing assessment of non-maturing demand deposits ("NMDs").
-The duration assigned to NMDs is reviewed annually.
-The ALCO reviews and endorses the sensitivity of this duration (any increase or decrease) together with volume adjustments.
+The volume of NMDs is recalibrated each month, while the duration is reviewed annually.
+The ALCO approves the NMDs and endorses the sensitivity of the duration (any increase or decrease).